 4. Gear loading of the tender to ensure smooth operation as well as check the yacht’s stability when discharging the tender

-Dust-proof Environment Paint Shop
+Dust-Proof Environment Paint Shop

 Whether a yacht’s paint finish is glossy or metallic, its surface should be completely smooth and yield a mirror-like quality.
 Horizon’s dust-proof environment paint shop adheres to rigorous environmental standards to achieve this through a special ventilation system within the shop ceiling and beneath the mesh floor; this system ensures that chemicals and particles are filtered out and prevents the lacquerers from exposing the environment to chemical hazard environment.